Updated October 1, 2025

 Can I apply for Transportation Security Administration (TSA) PreCheck and Global Entry?

 TSA PreCheck applications will be accepted.
-However, Global Entry appointments for enrollment will be canceled.
+However, Global Entry appointments for enrollment will be canceled as Global Entry offices will be closed.

 I have flights booked for an upcoming trip.
 How will this affect my travel?

 TSA agents are also deemed essential workers and will also be required to report to work and work without pay until the government reopens.
-Travelers should expect long wait times at TSA checkpoints.
+Travelers should expect longer wait times at TSA checkpoints.

 Will the Federal Emergency Management Agency (FEMA) be operating if there is a natural disaster?